 Test procedures not available at time of publication.
-Refer to any Bulletin that is released concerning testing for Model Year 2014.
+Refer to most recent Bulletin for battery test procedures.

 BATTERY REGROUPING

 To prevent degradation of battery performance and life, never mix batteries of different part numbers or brands/model numbers.
 Anytime a different model of battery is used, the charging algorithm must be changed to match it.
 For vehicles with PowerDrive charger, the vehicles' onboard computer must be changed to one that is specific to the battery installed.
 For vehicles with high-frequency charger (e.g. ERIC or QuiQ), the charger must be reprogrammed with the appropriate algorithm specific to the battery installed.